-If you also with to become an on-site volunteer please complete a Volunteer Application.
+If you also wish to become an on-site volunteer, please complete a Volunteer Application.

-Fostering is more flexible than you might think!
-The timelines might differ depending on the type of animal you are interested in fostering.
+Fostering is flexible.
+Timelines might differ depending on the type of animal you are fostering and their needs.

-Adult dogs: From 1 day to several months.
-Fosters can take dogs for single day fieldtrips or weekend sleepovers which can be very beneficial for long term or stressed out dogs.
-Fosters can also choose to foster dogs longer term, from a couple of weeks, or even months.
-Some fosters choose to foster dogs until they get adopted.
-The length of time you foster an animal is completely up to you.
+Adult dogs: From one (1) day to several months.
+Foster parents can take dogs for day trips or weekend sleepovers.
+These experiences can be very beneficial for long term or stressed dogs.
+Fosters can also choose to foster dogs longer term; from a couple of weeks to even months.
+Some foster parents choose to foster dogs until they get adopted.
+The length of time you foster an animal is up to you.
 If you are having difficulty finding an adopter, please let us know, we can help you market them.
 Send us photos or videos for us to post on social media along with the best way you wish people to contact you.

-Adult cats: From 1 week to several months.
-Some of our frightened or sick cats may just need a week or two in a foster home to heal, and feel safe.
-Other cats who have a very hard time living in a kennel might need a foster who can keep them until they find an adoptive family.
+Adult cats: From one (1) week to several months.
+Some cats are frightened or sick and may just need a week or two (2) in a foster home to heal and feel safe.
+Other cats who have a very hard time living in a kennel, may need a foster parent who can keep them until they find an adoptive family.

 How do animals get adopted when they are in foster homes?